folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 Patron block templates are created in Settings \> Users \> Templates.

 ### Create patron block template
 1. In the **Patron block templates** pane, select **New** in the top right corner.
-A **New patron block template** window opens.
+A **New patron block template** window will open.
 2. Enter a **Template name** (required).
 3. Enter a **Block code** (optional).
 Block codes can be used for reporting or integration purposes.
 They do not appear in the Users app.
 4. Enter a **Description** (optional).
-This description only appears when viewing the template in settings.
+This description will only appear when viewing the template in settings.
 5. Enter a **Display description** (optional).
 This appears to staff when applying the block to a particular patron record.
 6. Enter a **Message to Patron** (optional).
 This appears to staff when applying the block to a particular patron record, and can be accessed by discovery layer tools to display to a patron when viewing their library account online.
 7. Check the boxes for the appropriate **Block actions** - borrowing, renewals, or requests (optional).

 ### Edit patron block template.
 1. In the **Patron block templates** pane, select the template you wish to edit.
-The pane opens for viewing in a fourth pane.
+It will open for viewing in a fourth pane.
 2. Click **Edit** to open the template in edit mode.
 3. Make changes as desired.
 4. Click **Save & close** to apply changes.

 ### Delete patron block template
 1. In the **Patron block templates** pane, select the template you wish to edit.
-The pane opens for viewing in a fourth pane.
+It will open for viewing in a fourth pane.
 2. Click **Edit** to open the template in edit mode.
 3. Click **Delete** in the top right.
 4. Click **Delete** in the confirmation pop-up.